 ECV is a health check that allows you to determine if a node is up or down based on whether the node returns specific content.
 ECV health check is only one of the three types of health checks available on a BIG-IP.
 See also health check.

-The external monitor is a user-supplied health monitor.
+An external monitor is a user-supplied health monitor.
 See also, health check, health monitor.

 The external VLAN is a default VLAN on the BIG-IP.
 In a basic configuration, this VLAN has the administration ports locked down.
 In a normal configuration, this is typically a VLAN on which external clients request connections to internal servers.